chrisvanwormer/chrisvanwormer/README.md

 :beers: Homebrewer since 2013<br />
 :hotdog: Dachshund lover<br />
-:mountain: Mountain lover<br />
+:hotsprings: Soon to be Hot Sauce maker<br />
-:car: EV enthusiast
+:car: EV enthusiast<br />
+:mountain: Mountain lover

 <!--
 **chrisvanwormer/chrisvanwormer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.